-The permittee shall limit and monitor discharges from Outfall 001, 002, and 003 as specified in Table 1 which follows.
-These requirements are based on a design capacity of 6.0 MGD.
+1. The permittee shall limit and monitor discharges from Outfall 001 as specified in Table 1.a which follows.
+Monitoring shall be conducted at a point in the system after leaving the irrigation pond and prior to entering the unnamed wash.
+These requirements are based on the constructed capacity of 3.0 million gallons per day (MGD).

-TABLE 1: Effluent Limitations and Monitoring Requirements
+TABLE 1.a: Effluent Limitations and Monitoring Requirements